I’ve thought for some time about what this day would be like.

 And I have to say, right now, given how tired I am, that doesn’t sound too bad.

-Valerie Gordon walked away in 2017 from her long-time career putting stories on television to help women capitalize on the power of storytelling through her career and communications firm Commander-in-She.
+Valerie Gordon walked away in 2017 from her long-time career putting stories on television to help high-achievers capitalize on the power of storytelling through her career and communications firm The Storytelling Strategist.
 She went from looking for unicorns to offering conference breakouts and corporate workshops to such organizations as Pfizer, Aetna, MassMutual, Bleacher Report, and NESN.
-She knows now what she only once dared to dream about – there is indeed an even better next chapter in each of us.
+She knows now what she only once dared to dream about — there is indeed an even better next chapter in each of us.